 - How do our dietary choices relate to issues of health, social justice, and sustainability?

-The degree offers opportunities for applied research experiences, internships with a range of local and regional partners, and study abroad in places such as Mexico and Italy.
+The degree offers opportunities for applied research experiences, internships with a range of local and regional partners, and study abroad in places such as Italy.
 Upon completing the program, you will be equipped to work in any number of food-related fields and contribute to food justice, environmental sustainability, cultural programs, and entrepreneurial endeavors.

 "Every loop in our social fabric involves food...
 Food is an object through which humans construct the powerful imaginary of belonging, nostalgia, safety, pleasure, and loyalty, which in turn construct our fundamental ideas of home, family, nation, and community."